turbot/guardrails-docs/docs/getting-started/getting-started-azure/create-static-exception/index.md

 sidebar_label: Create a Policy Exception
 ---

-# Create a Static Exception to a Guardrails GCP Policy
+# Create a Static Exception to a Guardrails Azure Policy

 In this guide you’ll learn how to exempt a specific resource from a subscription-wide policy